 That way you will know the price you pay for your gas and electricity each month or quarter.

 If you have broadband at home, and you have a landline or mobile phone, you might be able to Switch or get a better deal from your existing provider.

 Travelling for less

 Travelling costs, such as your train ticket to work or the cost of running your car, can make a big dent in your budget.

 You might be able to save money on petrol costs, car insurance or train tickets.

 Paying less Council Tax or Rates

-If you are on a low income, you may also be able to get a reduction in your Council Tax.
-You have to apply to your local council.
+If you are on a low income, you might also be able to get a reduction in your Council Tax.
+You’ll have to apply to your local council.